laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Setup sentry.io, don't think about self hosting for now.
 - Login with device id, to save workouts already
-- Think about:
-  - Categories and different colors?
-  - Is giving an initial difficulty level useful at all?
 - Draw diagram when all is refactored.
 - Nice logo (animated)!
 - Review app on smaller and larger screens.